Crystalline blue padlock with circuit board internals and dissolving translucent cubes on a grid background

 }

-When an AI agent reads this file, it sees function definitions and an array of names.
+When an AI agent reads this file, it sees an array of names and a function definition.
 It never sees the raw credential.

 Security models fail when they introduce too much friction.
 If storing a key requires five manual steps, engineers will revert to hardcoding.
-The helper functions must make the secure path the easiest path.
+The _keychain_set helper makes the secure path the easiest path:

 _keychain_set() {